CimaVax-EGF

 CimaVax-EGF is a vaccine used to treat cancer, specifically non-small-cell lung carcinoma (NSCLC).
 CIMAvax-EGF is composed of recombinant human epidermal growth factor (EGF) conjugated to a protein carrier.

-The vaccine was developed by the Center of Molecular Immunology, Havana, Cuba.
+The vaccine was developed by the Center of Molecular Immunology, Havana, Cuba, and made available to the Cuban population in 2011.
 There are agreements in place to test it in the United States, Japan, and some European countries.
-It is currently available in Cuba, Colombia, Bosnia and Herzegovina, Peru and Paraguay.
+It is currently available in Cuba, Belarus, Colombia, Bosnia and Herzegovina, Peru and Paraguay.
 In October 2015 Serbia's Institute of Virology, Vaccines and Sera (AKA Torlak Institute) signed a memorandum for use in 30 patients as part of a study.
 CimaVax is relatively cheap to produce and store, and has low toxicity.
+It costs approximately USD $1 per shot to manufacture.
 Side effects of the vaccine appear to be mild, and include chills, fever, and feeling sick.

 Mechanism

 CimaVax is an active vaccine with which patients are immunized with epidermal growth factor (EGF), thus raising antibodies targeting EGF itself.
 The EGF is chemically linked to the Neisseria meningitidis outer protein P64k for immunogenicity; Montanide ISA 51 is used as an adjuvant to potentiate the immune response.
 The epidermal growth factor receptor (EGFR) is hijacked by many types of cancer, including cancers of the lung, colon, kidney, and head and neck.
 By raising antibodies against EGF, which is EGFR's major ligand, the concentrations of EGF in the blood are reduced.
 Thus CimaVax does not target the cancer cells directly, but is expected to work against these cancers by denying the cancers the growth stimulus they require.
 For this reason, the Roswell Park Comprehensive Cancer Center group thinks that it may prove most useful as a preventive vaccine rather than as a cancer therapy per se.